 Depending on the product type, businesses may need ECAS certification, Emirates Quality Mark (EQM), or other UAE conformity approvals before importing, manufacturing, or selling regulated products.

-This guide explains the ESMA registration process in UAE, including steps, timelines, and certification routes.
+This guide explains the ESMA registration process in UAE, including steps, timelines, costs, and certification routes.
+Businesses handling this alongside a broader import or trading setup may also want to review our guide to business setup in Dubai for the underlying licensing requirements.

 Also read: ESMA Certification Requirements in UAE